ricardopaiva/aws-ip-ranges/README.md

 # aws-ip-ranges
-AWS IP Ranges to be used in pfSense
+AWS IP Ranges to be used in pfSense/OPNsense